thinktecture/basta-2d-3d/readme.md

-# .NET UserGroup 2D & 3D Examples
+# BASTA!
+Herbst 2015 - 2D- und 3D-Datenvisualisierung für alle Plattformen mit HTML5

-This repository contains the examples shown in .NET User Group talks.
+This repository contains the examples shown and more.

 # 2D